wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 * [Overview](/blog/posts/2020/husky-ai-walkthrough/): How Husky AI was built, threat modeled and operationalized
 * [Attacks](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/): Some of the attacks I investigated and tried out

 It's been a while that I did a Husky AI and offensive machine learning related post.
 This weekend I had some time to try out [Counterfit](https://github.com/Azure/counterfit/wiki).
-My goals was to turn the Shadowbunny into a husky using Counterfit.
+My goal was to understand what Counterfit is, how it works, and use it to turn Shadowbunny into a husky.

 ![Shadowbunny](/blog/images/2020/huskyai-shadowbunny.png)